RoelN/FontJit/README.md

 ## Quick Start

+### Set up FontJit in JavaScript

-1. Set up FontJit for the elements you'll apply the font to.
+Set up FontJit for the elements you'll apply the font to.
+You can pass either a CSS selector string like in the example, a DOM element, or a Nodelist.
+Or you can just omit a selector altogether (`fontJit()`) and FontJit will automatically find _all_ FontJit elements on the page.
 By default fonts will be loaded when they're _in_ the viewport on pageload, or when they _enter_ the viewport when the user scrolls.

 ```html
 <script type="module">